Contact me at: firstname.lastname@example.org

-The items on the right side reflect my development process as an instructor, including session and assignment plans not realized yet, as well as a note on evaluation. ⇒
+The items on the right side reflect my development process as an instructor, including session and assignment plans not realized yet. ⇒

-The following Teaching Philosophy Statement contains references to all these elements.
+The following Teaching Philosophy Statement contains references to all of these elements.

 For a scholar in Gender Studies like me, teaching faces particular challenges and, at the same time, opportunities.
 Based on my teaching opportunities so far (see my CV), I highlight two of these, and propose that a constructivist approach to learning addresses them the most effectively.
 One concerns the academic integration of the field, therefore the characteristics of the classes to be taught; another concerns the relationship between scholarship and everyday experiences.

-First, due to the ambiguous academic acknowledgement of Gender Studies as a discipline, classes are either foundational/introductory for those unfamiliar with the discipline, or focus around very specific topics for graduate students, which require different strategies.
+First, due to the ambiguous academic acknowledgement of Gender Studies as a discipline, classes are either foundational/introductory for those unfamiliar with the discipline, or focus around very specific topics for graduate students, which two require different strategies.
 During my teaching assistantship at CEU Gender Department for a nationally diverse MA class on performativity theories, we could immerse into the internal debates of my special research interest.
 On the other hand, leading an extra-curricular, Hungarian-language BA course in the László Rajk College for Advanced Studies of BCE University required an overall, interdisciplinary view of Gender Studies.
 There the main question was how I can bring such a view closer to the students (see the two syllabi).